Collaborating with community and clinical partners to close the gap between healthcare and social service systems across the state.

 MSHIELD partners with organizations across Michigan doing the work to build healthier communities.
 As a partnering Collaborative Quality Initiative (CQI), we connect community organizations with other CQIs and their participating healthcare providers to address social health needs and link patients to local resources for food insecurity, housing instability, transportation, and more.

 There is a growing evidence base showing that interventions addressing patients' social health needs are associated with better health outcomes, lower costs, or both.
 MSHIELD supports CQIs to expand these interventions to specialty care settings.
 Our work is intentionally community-driven and co-developed.
 We bring together community hubs, CQIs, and clinicians to screen patients for social health needs, link them to resources, and collect data to assess clinical outcomes and improve practices.

 MSHIELD supports our partners through every stage of implementing closed-loop social needs screening and referral:

-Based on community-identified priorities, MSHIELD convenes the community hub, CQI, and specialty care clinic in preparation for piloting closed-loop social needs screening and referral
+Based on community-identified priorities, MSHIELD convenes the community hub, CQI, and specialty care clinic in preparation for implementing social needs screening and referral

 Clinic refers patients with social health needs directly to the community hub

-Community hub completes intake process, connects patient to resources, and coordinates services
+Community hub connects patients to resources and coordinates services

 Community hub closes the referral loop and provides feedback on the outcome of the referral to the clinic, CQI, and MSHIELD

-To address patients’ complex social health needs, MSHIELD works closely with community hubs that provide care coordination services, connect patients to community resources, build community capacity to address health inequities, and drive improvements in population health.
+To address patients’ social health needs, MSHIELD works closely with community hubs across Michigan that provide care coordination services, connect patients to community resources, build community capacity to address health inequities, and drive improvements in population health.